jantimon/react-hydration-rules/README.md

 ## 💭 Why This Happens

-### React's Hydration Priority System

-During hydration, React must ensure the client-side component tree matches what was rendered on the server.
-When state changes occur:

-1. **Consistency First**: React re-evaluates the entire component tree
-2. **Lazy Components**: If lazy components are still loading, fallbacks must show
-3. **No Exceptions**: Even transitions can't override this safety mechanism

 ### The External Store Exception

 External stores using `useSyncExternalStore` have a unique constraint: they **cannot benefit from transition optimizations**.
 As documented in the React docs, external store mutations cannot be marked as non-blocking transitions, making them always trigger Suspense fallbacks.